cpv-project/live-profiler/docs/Profiler/Profiler.md

 ### collectFor

-Collect data for specified time.
+Collect and feed the data to the analyzers for the specified time.

 Example: